Best Brokers in Canada

 3

-Trust Platform Assets Fees Accounts Research Education Mobile Support 4.5 Established in 1999, FOREX.com is part of StoneX, a global financial services company that serves over a million customers.
-It's regulated in the US, UK, EU, Australia, and other countries.
-The broker offers a wide range of markets beyond forex and provides competitive pricing on advanced platforms.✓ Supports CAD Accounts -
+Trust Platform Assets Fees Accounts Research Education Mobile Support 4.5 Founded in 2001, FOREX.com is part of StoneX, a global financial services firm with over a million customers.
+Regulated in the US, UK, EU, Australia, and other regions, it offers thousands of markets, not just forex, with competitive pricing on advanced platforms.✓ Supports CAD Accounts -

 4